Douglasmsw/Brandwatch_Tutorial/README.md

 More details on Brandwatch can be found here: https://www.brandwatch.com It's a super useful platform and they publish some simple blog content on the natural language processing happening on the background that's pretty cool.

+*Note: I know the last couple page numbers do not line up with the table of contents, when redacting they shifted up a bit.
+I'm too lazy to go and edit the table of contents so we're just gonna have to live with it.